Change of Status (COS)

 DO NOT SEND ORIGINAL DOCUMENTS TO USCIS, SEND COPIES OF ALL REQUIRED DOCUMENTS, AND RETAIN ORIGINALS.
 USCIS DOES NOT RETURN ANY DOCUMENTATION SUBMITTED WITH AN APPLICATION.

-The most common COS requests made by LSUHSC-New Orleans students, exchange visitors and employees are:
+The most common Change of Status (COS) requests made by LSUHSC-New Orleans students, exchange visitors and employees are:

 *Dependent children must be under 21